CS-433/cs-433-project-2-layers-slayers/README.md

 - André Langmeier (<andre.langmeier@epfl.ch>)

 ## Folders (to be updated)
-- description : *contains all the pdf's needed for documentation of presentation of the project*.
+- description : *contains all the pdf's needed for documentation or presentation of the project*.